Rakta Sambandham: Music

 Ghantasala composed the film's soundtrack and background score.
 He was initially apprehensive about the songs as all of them were situation based, and that Viswanathan's music received critical acclaim.
 With Nahata's encouragement, he composed new tunes for all the songs except "Chanduruni Minchu", "Bangaru Bomma Raaveme", "Manchi Roju Vastundi" which were retained from the original.
 Aarudhra, Anisetty Subbarao, C. Narayana Reddy, Daasarathi and Kosaraju collaborated for the lyrics.
-The soundtrack was marketed by HMV Records and was released on 1 December 1962.
+The soundtrack was marketed by His Master's Voice and was released on 1 December 1962.

 The soundtrack received positive reviews.
 Venkat Rao, in his review for Andhra Jyothi dated 9 November 1962, stated that Ghantasala's music was instrumental in taking the film to the next level, and praised the lyrics for the songs "Manchi Roju Vastundi", "Bangaru Bomma Raaveme" and "Yevaro Nannu Kavvinchi".
 Radha Krishna, writing for Andhra Prabha on 11 November 1962, opined that Ghantasala's music was "uplifting" and praised the lyricists for their contribution.
 Visalaandhra, in its review dated 11 November 1962, noted the songs "Idhe Rakta Sambandham", "Chanduruni Minchu" and "Bangaru Bomma Raaveme" as the finest among others in the film's soundtrack.